copious-world/shm-typed-lru/readme.md

   }
 ```

+##### shm-type-lru tests and npm (coming soon)

 # Purpose

 This repository provides a simple LRU for fixed sized elements residing in shared memory.
 It make the LRU available to more tha one process.
-This module does not provide all of the communication that might take place between processes sharin an LRU.
+This module does not provide all of the communication that might take place between processes sharing an LRU.
 It makes the communication possible and manages the object that they share.
 Please see references to other modules for more features.

+(The author chose not to clone the original repository since there many changes to C++, and changing the C++ was more expedient than trying to manage separate stacks.
+In the future, this problem, not necessarily apparent to all the upstream repositories will be resolved.)

+>>The module, shared-typed-array was written to manage a collection of shared memory regions.
+Application s of shared-typed-lru may make use of that to enhance communication.
+Or, more than one LRU may be managed for different record sizes.

 # Install